 Bio: Megan began her healthcare journey in 1994 as a hospital volunteer at Bethesda North Hospital in Cincinnati.
 While later attending nursing school in college, she became employed as a Certified Nurse Assistant and dually worked as a Pharmacy Technician at the hospital.

-She moved to Durham in 2009 with her husband to pursue warmer weather and a Charge Nurse position at the Duke Regional Hospital for a Medical-Surgical Unit.
+She moved to Durham in 2009 with her husband to pursue warmer weather and a charge nurse position at the Duke Regional Hospital on a Medical-Surgical Unit.
 Her hospital-based specialties over the years include: Cardiac Step-Down, Orthopedics, and Medical-Surgical Nursing.
-Within a few years of working at Duke, she obtained Advanced Cardiovascular Life Support Certification (ACLS), progressed on the Clinical Ladder to earn a Clinical Nurse IV Certification (CNIV) and later became a Nurse Manager for a Duke Private Diagnostic Clinic.
+Within a few years of working at Duke, she obtained Advanced Cardiovascular Life Support Certification (ACLS), progressed on the clinical ladder to earn a Clinical Nurse IV Certification (CNIV) and later became a Nurse Manager for a Duke Private Diagnostic Clinic.

 In 2018 she switched gears and began working as a School Nurse when her son was 4 years old in hopes to have a schedule that better aligns with caring for her family and one that is more compatible with school holidays and breaks.
 After working with adults for many years, she now finds much joy in working with children every day.
 Megan and her husband Brad reside in Durham and have one son who attends the Lower Elementary program at MCS.